BrivsGars/MiaVoiceArtisAizkraukle/README.md

-# Mia Voice helps you in your smart home with voice controlled devices that a paralyzed person can control.
+# MiaVoice helps you in your smart home with voice controlled devices that a paralyzed person can control.

   # Why Do We Need MiaVoice API's?